raszpl/CL-GD542X_ISA/README.md

 - long big one under extended ISA slot
 - A2_ISA 3 4 5 6 7

 Ground that is not solid plane or densely (<wavelenght) stitched to solid plane no longer works as ground, it works like an antenna and amplifies interference.
 In the past guard traces were used before we had good modeling and understanding of magnetic propagation on the pcb, they only worked because putting one forced engineers to make more space between signal traces.
-All those dangling traces between signal tracks just resonate amplifying interference [^1].
+All those dangling traces between signal tracks just resonate amplifying interference[^1].

 3 Extended ISA slot - routing VCC straight to C33 instead of going across the card wouldnt be breaking ground plane under D8-18 and LA signals.

 <img src="images/bad_gnd3.png">

 4 Omitting ISA oscillator input option will make ground more solid.
 Currently it leaves a dangling track with very high frequency clock crossing D8-18 and LA lines while breaking ground even when unused.
 Using ISA 14MHz was a cost cutting measure saving maybe 50 cents for a crystal resonator and two capacitors in the nineties, nowadays useless.

 <img src="images/bad_gnd4.png">

 5 Pin 159 oscillator goes in a weird around pad way making it go outside of ground plane coverage.
 Its especially critical to have uninterrupted ground under clock signals.

 <img src="images/squiggly_clock.png">

-6 Afaik separate isolated analog/digital ground planes is a relic of the past, modern techniques show it doesnt work if it has to cut up ground into multiple islands[^2] [^3] [^4].
-Here for example it paradoxically messes with analog signal integrity by making RGB video signals suddenly lose reference.
-Im fairly This Cirrus recommended design only makes things worse.
+6 Afaik separate isolated analog/digital ground planes is a relic of the past, modern techniques show it doesnt work if it cuts up ground into multiple islands and forces signals to cross them[^2][^3][^4].
+Here for example it paradoxically messes with analog signal integrity by making RGB Video suddenly lose reference.
+Im fairly certain this aspect of Cirrus recommended design only makes things worse.

 7 Optional EEprom pins also degrade analog RGB Video signals by breaking ground :( best option would be routing those two tracks with jumpers over analog RGB.

 <img src="images/bad_gnd6_7.png">

 8 Filtering analog VGA looks nice when symmetricaly placed in neat rows, but forces analog B crossing over analog G, and all analog tracks going under where they arent routed over ground plane.
 Vias high impedance is really bad for such high speed analog signals.
 Asymmetrical component placement might hurt OCD, but lets us leave Analog RGB on top layer over healthy uninterrupted ground.

 <img src="images/bad_gnd8.png">